jgarzonscript/image.resizer/README.md

 The endpoint being consumed is: 'http://localhost:3000/api' the endpoint with parameters: http://localhost:3000/api?image=santamonica.jpg&width=200&height=300

-Once you installed all the needed modules, launched the server, you can point your browser to the front end: http://localhost:3000/
+Once you have installed all the needed modules, launched the server, you can point your browser to the front end: http://localhost:3000/